alyrow/lulu/README.md

 A use case: the latest version of [awesomewm](https://github.com/awesomeWM/awesome) (at the time of February 2023) was released in January 2019.
-Since that release there are 1588 commits which adds a lot of functionalities.
+Since that release there were 1588 commits which adds a lot of functionalities.

 _Note: There are several functionalities which are not implement like handling dependencies with other git repositories, handling ssh, ..._